ffbeast/ffbeast.github.io/docs/en/wheel_assembly.md

 ---

-## Intro
-There are a lot of options of assembly the base with different approaches to couple all together.
+There are different options to assembly the base with different approaches to couple all together.
-This page is covering most compact, but probably, not the cheapest one.
+This page is covering compact, but probably, not the cheapest one.
 So if you consider this variant too expensive or too complicated - just visit
 [**FFBeast Discord**](https://discord.gg/Gt6rnvrZKu) for inspiration.
 There you will find multiple technical solution discussed for each step, and probably solutions which will be easier to implement.